-The end of day statement is a summary of all activity for one register for a z-count period.
+The end-of-day statement is a summary of all activities for one register for a z-count period.
 A z-count period represents a business day.
 Other than a calendar day, the z-count period is defined by when a business opens to when it closes.
-The end of day statement is also called z-tape.
+The end-of-day statement is also called z-tape.

-Note: When you balance/finish day on your POS the balance in Korona will reset to zero.
+Note: When you balance/finish day on your POS, the balance in KORONA POS will reset to zero.
 This also applies every time you use the balance cashier function.

 1) Simple End of Day

-In this case, the end of day statement is performed by performing a POS balance.
+In this case, the end-of-day statement is done by performing a POS balance.

 This is the most detailed method which allows you to track balances and differences per cashier.

-A Central balance is most commonly used where the cashier takes the physical drawer insert with money to a different secure location to count and submit their counts.
-This will print a physical slip from the receipt printer, to be taken with the drawer to be counted later on a web url.
-For more information on this please refer to our Central Balance manual page.
+A Central Balance is most commonly used where the cashier takes the physical drawer insert with money to a different secure location to count and submit their counts.
+This will print a physical slip from the receipt printer, to be taken with the drawer and counted later on a web URL.
+For more information on this, please refer to our Central Balance manual page.

 Finish Day